Auto-Linear Phenomenon in Subsurface Imaging: Experiments

 \textbf{Comparisons with the Joint Training Method.} Table~\ref{table:main_result} shows the comparison results with InversionNet~\cite{wu2019inversionnet}.
 The results of InversionNet are the reported benchmark in~\cite{dengopenfwi}.
-Compared to the jointly trained method, our SimFWI achieves comparable results on multiple datasets with only half the model size (12.3M vs. 24.4M), and only needs to supervised train the linear layer.
-In FlatVel-A/B, Style-B, and Kimberlina-CO$_2$, SimFWI even outperforms InversionNet in some metrics.
+Compared to the InversionNet, our Auto-Linear achieves comparable results on multiple datasets with only half the model size (12.3M vs. 24.4M), and only needs to supervised train the linear layer.
+In FlatVel-A/B, Style-B, and Kimberlina-CO$_2$, Auto-Linear even outperforms InversionNet in some metrics.
 The velocity maps inverted by different methods are shown in Figure~\ref{main_result1}.
-We can find InversionNet has a clearer boundary, while SimFWI is better at capturing the structure details in deep position (e.g., as boxed out on FaltVel-A, CurveVel-A, Style-B, and Style-A).
-The corresponding error map and more visualizations are provided in the Appendix for readers who might be interested.
+We can find InversionNet has a clearer boundary, while Auto-Linear is better at capturing the structure details in deep position (e.g., as boxed out on FaltVel-A, CurveVel-A, Style-B, and Style-A).
+The corresponding error map and more visualizations are provided in the Supplementary Material.
 Note that, InversionNet in Style-B always outputs a strange pattern in results as boxed out in red.

-\textbf{Comparisons with the Separate Training Method.} We also compare SimFWI with InvLINT~\cite{feng2022intriguing}, which also separates the encoder and decoder, and has a linear converter.
-Results are shown in Table~\ref{table:main_result2}.
-Compared to InvLINT, SimFWI outperforms it in terms of all three metrics.
-The velocity maps inverted by different methods are shown in Figure~\ref{main_result1}.
-The corresponding error map and more visualization results are provided in the Appendix for readers who might be interested.